mpv-player/mpv/DOCS/man/vo.rst

         full screen).
         This may help getting more consistent frame intervals, especially with high-fps clips - which might also reduce dropped frames.
-Typically a value of 1 should be enough since full screen may bypass the DWM.
+Typically a value of ``windowed`` should be enough since full screen may bypass the DWM.

         Windows only.